- Gemini Home

 where μ is the air mass and Aλ is the extinction coefficient from Béland (1988).

-Our results show that 8-10% of the photons with wavelength between 600-800 nm that hit the Gemini North mirror get to the ESPaDOnS detector in the two-slice mode.
-In the four-slice mode, the same amount of light gets to the detector, but since the resolution element is smaller, we get values of 6-7% between 500 and 740 nm.
+Our results show that 8-10% of the photons with wavelength between 600-800 nm that hit the Gemini North mirror get to the ESPaDOnS detector in the 2 fiber mode.
+In the 1 fiber mode, the same amount of light gets to the detector, but since the resolution element is smaller, we get values of 6-7% between 500 and 740 nm.

 You may be interested also to read about the effect of Atmospheric Differential refraction (GMOS page).